Vladimir-csp/uwsm/README.md

-If `${compositor}` is a desktop entry ID, `uwsm` will get desktop entry from `wayland-sessions` data hierarchy, `Exec` will be used for command line, and `DesktopNames` will fill `$XDG_CURRENT_DESKTOP`, `Name` and `Comment` will go to units' descriptons.
+If `${compositor}` is a desktop entry ID, `uwsm` will get desktop entry from `wayland-sessions` data hierarchy, `Exec` will be used for command line, and `DesktopNames` will fill `$XDG_CURRENT_DESKTOP`, `Name` and `Comment` will go to units' description.

-Arguments provided on command line are appended to the command line of session desktop entry (unlike application entries), no argument processing is done (Please
+Arguments provided on command line are appended to the command line from session's desktop entry (unlike application entries), no argument processing is done (Please
 [file a bug report](https://github.com/Vladimir-csp/uwsm/issues/new/choose) if you encounter any wayland-sessions desktop entry with `%`-fields which would require this behavior to be altered).